datacentricdesign/id5415/collections/_drafts/3-3-labxp.md

 sudo systemctl start MY_EXAMPLE.service
 ```

-Use status to make sure the service started with no hiccups/errors: If there is an error, you will see in red color saying scripts running failed.
-In that case you need to debug the issue with given error description.
+Use status to make sure the service started with no hiccups/errors: If there is an error, you will see in red "script_name running failed".
+In that case you need to debug the issue with the given error description.

 ```bash
 sudo systemctl status MY_EXAMPLE.service